neopkr/AccessRepo/README.md

 # AccessRepo
-A library made on NodeJS for read private repositorys from Github
+A library made on NodeJS for read private repositorys from Github.
+See on [npm](https://www.npmjs.com/package/accessrepo)

 # Name history:
 - repositoryloader